 Table of contents

 The modern world is now accustomed to a data-driven lifestyle, and it’s no surprise that policymakers all over the world show a deep interest in transforming their policymaking processes through Big Data analysis.
 The advancement of Big Data technology has brought changes with great potential for innovation, economic growth, productivity, and policymaking in spheres like healthcare, education, culture, taxation, etc.

 How Can Big Data Revolutionize Policymaking by Governments?

-Extensive administrative data—like healthcare records, social programs, tax systems, and more—is gathered at various governmental levels.
+Extensive administrative data — like healthcare records, social programs, tax systems, and more — are gathered at various governmental levels.
 This data is supplemented with social media input, cameras, and sensors.
-Thus, new-age Big Data technology allows you to gather vast amounts of national and international data and process it in real time, operating in a sort of feedback cycle.
+Thus, new-age Big Data technology allows you to gather vast amounts of national and international data and process it in real-time, operating in a sort of feedback cycle.

 Vital Factors to Consider Before Using Big Data for Policymaking